How Do You Calculate Theoretical Probability

 Calculating Probability with Non-Mutually Exclusive Events

 Non-mutually exclusive events are events that can happen at the same time.
-For example, drawing a card that is both a heart and a King (the King of Hearts).
+Here's one way to look at it: drawing a card that is both a heart and a King (the King of Hearts).

 To find the probability of either event A or event B occurring when A and B are non-mutually exclusive, we use the following formula: